seabeya/tech-stack/git/README.md

 - `git fetch [Remote_Name]`: Update remote tracking branches.

+  - `--prune` - Remove any local references to remote branches (remote tracking branches) that no longer exist on the remote repository.

   > It retrieves any new commits or changes from the specified remote repository without merging them into your current branch.
 This allows you to have an up-to-date view of the remote repository without modifying your current branch.

   > It updates all remote tracking branches in your local repository that correspond to branches in the remote repository.
 If there are new branches in the remote repository, it also retrieves them.